-The growing number of online streaming platforms has made it easier than ever to “cut the cord” altogether (that is, to ditch your cable or satellite television subscription in favor of online-only services).
-Services like Netflix, Hulu, and Amazon Prime are ubiquitous nowadays, and modern 4K TVs even come with Wi-Fi connectivity and streaming capabilities built right in, making things even simpler.
-Services like ESPN+, Fubo, Sling, and Hulu seek to do the same thing for live-action sports.
+The growing number of online streaming platforms has made it easier than ever to “cut the cord” altogether (that is, to ditch your cable or satellite television subscription in favor of online-only services), but due to antiquated broadcasting restrictions, sports has taken awhile to catch up to the crowd.
+Services like Netflix, Hulu, and Amazon Prime are ubiquitous nowadays when it comes to movies and TV.
+Modern 4K TVs even come with Wi-Fi connectivity and streaming capabilities built right in, making things even simpler — but only recently have services like ESPN+, Fubo, Sling, and Hulu sought to do the same thing for live-action sports.

 Fox held the broadcasting rights to UFC through 2018, but for 2019, the contract went to ESPN.
 This means that this year, all Ultimate Fighting Championship content, including Pay-Per-View events, will air exclusively on the sports network.
 If you already have ESPN with a cable subscription, then you can enjoy all the action right on your TV.
 This is also good news for cord-cutters, however, as ESPN rolled out its own online streaming service called ESPN+ last spring.